 Liberal politics abound in New Zealand, and its approach to the LGBTQ+ community is no different.
 Non-binary was recognized as a legal gender way back in 2012.

 The Karangahape Road is the place to see and be seen when in Auckland.
-Also known as K’Road, its main strip is a hubbub of gay-friendly hotspots, offering everything from art openings to drag shows.
-A programme of live performances takes place throughout the year, but February is when its official Pride festivities are on.
+Also known as K’Road, its main strip is a hub of gay-friendly hotspots, offering everything from art openings to drag shows.
+A program of live performances takes place throughout the year, but February is when its official Pride festivities occur.

 South America by ship

 If you are a single LGBTQ+ traveler, you could do a lot worse than go on a singles cruise holiday.
-Cruises cater for solo travelers even more so than any other type of holiday.
-“If you are considering cruising as a solo traveler and are not sure what to expect, there is no need to have any reservations,” says The Cruise Line.
-“Nearly all cruise lines offer ‘meet & greet’ sessions on the first day of the cruise, and many will sit single guests of a similar age together during dinner.
+Cruises cater to solo travelers more than any other type of vacation.
+“If you are considering ruising as a solo traveler and are not sure what to expect, there is no need to have any reservations,” says The Cruise Line.
+“Nearly all cruise lines offer ‘meet & greet’ sessions on the first day of the cruise, and many will seat single guests of a similar age together during dinner.
 It is also common for singles to meet up and enjoy the evening entertainment and shore excursions together.”
-Pretty much everything is included, so you can concentrate on relaxing and getting to know your fellow passengers – to whatever extent that might be.
+Pretty much everything is included, so you can focus on relaxing and getting to know your fellow passengers — to whatever extent that might be.

-Taking a South American cruise, for example, might see you stop off in Rio de Janeiro – voted the best LGBTQ+ friendly destination in the world, lively party town Buenos Aires and progressive Chile, along the route.
+Taking a South American cruise, for example, might have you stopping off in Rio de Janeiro — voted the best LGBTQ+ friendly destination in the world — lively party town Buenos Aires, and progressive Chile along the route.
 Spend time in multiple destinations and broaden your horizons in just one trip.

 Go on an adventure in Cape Town

-If South Africa is more your thing than South America, the handily-named ‘Rainbow Nation’ of Cape Town is where it’s at.
-This is somewhere the more adventurous of you can go off the beaten track and explore mountains and vineyards, take scenic drives through stunning countryside, and enjoy the fantastic beaches and nightlife it has to offer.
+If South Africa is more your thing than South America, the aptly named “Rainbow Nation” of Cape Town is where it’s at.
+This is a place where the more adventurous among you can go off the beaten track and explore mountains and vineyards, take scenic drives through stunning countryside, and enjoy the fantastic beaches and nightlife it has to offer.

-A fully multicultural melting pot of race, creeds and nationalities combine to give Cape Town a welcoming vibe for travelers of any background.
-It also has some of the most luxurious hotels in the world – well worth spoiling yourself with for a memorable holiday or special occasion.
+A fully multicultural melting pot of races, creeds, and nationalities combines to give Cape Town a welcoming vibe for travelers of any background.
+It also has some of the most luxurious hotels in the world — well worth spoiling yourself with for a memorable vacation or special occasion.

-The thriving LGBTQ+ community is present in two distinct areas of the city – Commercial Drive and the West End – where you can find several restaurants, shops and bars that are particularly gay-friendly.
-Davie Village in the West End is known for its gay residents, holding events and street festivals specifically aimed at the pink pound.
+The thriving LGBTQ+ community is present in two distinct areas of the city — Commercial Drive and the West End — where you can find several restaurants, shops, and bars that are particularly gay-friendly.
+Davie Village in the West End is known for its gay residents and hosts events and street festivals specifically aimed at the pink pound.

 Reykjavik for a Pride fiesta

-Boasting a former Prime Minister who was the first openly gay leader of any world nation, in Jóhanna Sigurdardóttir, Iceland advanced its gay rights during her time in office, seeing same-sex marriage and gay couples being allowed to adopt or take part in IVF in order to raise children.
-Latterly, trans people are now given the necessary medical care and can legally change their names and gender on the National Registry, without having to undergo a medical.
+Boasting a former Prime Minister, Jóhanna Sigurdardóttir,, who was the first openly gay leader of any world nation, Iceland advanced its gay rights during her time in office, with same-sex marriage and gay couples being allowed to adopt or participate in IVF to raise children.
+More recently, trans people are now given necessary medical care and can legally change their names and gender on the National Registry without having to undergo a medical procedure.

-There are a grand total of three Pride events taking place throughout the year, with August’s seeing 22 hours of sunshine, to allow you to party the day away.
-March and September’s Prides bookend the one-day event, and include glimpses of the Northern Lights and a trip to the Blue Lagoon.
+There are a grand total of three Pride events taking place throughout the year, with August's event offering 22 hours of sunshine, allowing you to party the day away.
+March and September's Prides bookend the one-day event and include glimpses of the Northern Lights and a trip to the Blue Lagoon.

 Taiwan was the first Asian country to legalize same-sex marriage, albeit as recently as May 2019.
-However, it has had an active queer scene for much longer, with conversion bans and workplace discrimination laws in place for the past decade and more.
+However, it has had an active queer scene for much longer, with conversion therapy bans and workplace discrimination laws in place for over a decade.

-228 Peace Memorial Park is an iconic destination for gay people, due to being the inspiration for Taiwan´s first ever gay novel, “Crystyal Boys”.
-Situated in front of the Presidential Palace it is the oldest park in Taipei.
-It has attractive Japanese landscaping and is a beautifully quiet spot to get away from the hustle and bustle of the main city – not to mention it's also a popular cruising area!
+228 Peace Memorial Park is an iconic destination for gay people, as it was the inspiration for Taiwan’s first-ever gay novel, Crystal Boys.
+Situated in front of the Presidential Palace, it is the oldest park in Taipei.
+The park features attractive Japanese landscaping and is a beautifully quiet spot to escape the hustle and bustle of the main city — not to mention, it’s also a popular cruising area!

 Bring out your inner goddess in Kathmandu

-Nepal goes one step further, choosing the acronym LGBTQI+ to actively represent the intersex community, all of whom have been granted citizenship under its anti-discrimination protection laws, which were passed in 2015.
+Nepal goes one step further by using the acronym LGBTQI+ to actively represent the intersex community, all of whom have been granted citizenship under its anti-discrimination protection laws, which were passed in 2015.

 Final thoughts

-Whatever you are looking for these places will each offer you something a bit different, whilst still assuring you of a warm welcome.
-Whether you just want to take in the culture or the beauty of your surroundings or live it up at one of the many LGBTQ+ friendly events each year, you´ll forge the kind of memories that last a lifetime.
+Whatever you are looking for, these places will each offer you something a bit different, while still assuring you of a warm welcome.
+Whether you just want to take in the culture and the beauty of your surroundings or live it up at one of the many LGBTQ+ friendly events each year, you'll forge the kind of memories that last a lifetime.